The Power of High-Quality Real Estate Marketing Design

 Should I hire a designer or use templates with an agency partner?

 Both approaches can work.
-Templates keep costs predictable but only help if someone owns the system and enforces rules.
+Templates keep costs predictable, but they only help if someone owns the system and enforces rules.
 A designer or agency partner can translate your positioning into a full design language and keep it consistent across channels.
 Many agents use a hybrid approach where an agency sets direction, then a support team executes day to day.

 How do I brief an agency so my designs stay compliant with Fair Housing?

-Start by sharing your brand style guide, your brokerage rules, and any local Fair Housing training materials.
-Ask the team to avoid imagery that suggests a narrow target audience and to keep all required disclosures highly readable.
+Start by sharing your brand style guide, brokerage rules, and any local Fair Housing training materials.
+Ask the team to avoid imagery that suggests a narrow target audience and to keep all required disclosures readable.
 A focused Coaching and Consulting session can also help you build checklists so every new asset receives a quick compliance review.